The top 5 mistakes in a case interview (and how to avoid them)

 What I see often is that candidates state a couple of buckets they want to look at without considering the bigger picture of how these buckets would constitute and allow a consistent and holistic analysis of the situation and how these buckets are related to each other.

 If you are doing this, you are fishing in the dark and unlikely to hit the issue of the client.
+Even if, your interviewer would perceive your unstructured approach as deficient and decrease your score related to problem-solving abilities.

 Using our question from above about customer satisfaction, you need to come up with a structure that allows you to understand why customer satisfaction is dropping.